Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Kentavious Caldwell-Pope included, will play at 8:30 PM on Saturday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Monday.

-Below, we look at Caldwell-Pope's stats and trends to help you pick out the best prop bets.
+Below, we break down Caldwell-Pope's stats and trends to help you pick out the best prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Lakers